Simmons First National Earnings Call Transcripts

 -

-Loan and deposit growth remained solid, with net interest margin and revenue expanding for the fourth straight quarter.
+Loan and deposit growth remained solid, with net interest margin expanding and revenue up for the fourth straight quarter.
 Two non-performing credits led to higher reserves and provision expense, but overall asset quality and capital remain strong, supporting a positive 2025 outlook.

 Fiscal Year 2024